 There will always be those that get in the way.
 No matter where one is headed, obstacles are part of the journey.
 For the traveler embarking on an arduous task, roadblocks become a necessary nuisance.
 These test one’s stamina, establish fortitude, and build strength and perseverance for the long haul.
 In effect, they can make us better.
 But these can also be one’s breaking point.
 They sometimes demonstrate our places of weakness, and can tragically mark the point of disembarkation from the adventure.
 Jesus said “offenses must come, but woe to those through whom they come.”

-Jesus’ heart and p10_29blogurpose to equip the disciple for success is not taken lightly.
+Jesus’ heart and purpose to equip the disciple for success is not taken lightly.
 His warnings of reasonable expectations prepare His people to live in the real world.
 The followers of Jesus Christ are called away from living in darkness to walk in the light.
 Among other things, this exhortation invites awareness of actual surroundings and the environment with which one is engaged.
 And yet His foreboding forecast of the roles of certain individuals looms as dark storm clouds do in a beautiful color-filled sky.
 It is truly sad that some people make it their mission to be the plight of another.

 Jesus had finished his time in Galilee and headed south toward Jerusalem.
 He had a mission: to save the lost souls of humanity by personally experiencing the eternal consequences of their sin.
 The symbolism of centuries of religious rites and sacrifices would be fulfilled as the only begotten “Son of God” would become the lamb slain for the people.
 Innocent blood shed to redeem the guilty: a free gift of life to be offered through the death and resurrection of their Savior.
 But Jesus’ tour of devotion and duty was interrupted by individuals with opposing agendas.